Meme1079/PsychWiki/PsychWiki_Source/Lua Script API/Scripting & File Functions.md

 # File Functions
 ### directoryFileList(folder:String):Array\<String\>
-Returns every file and/or folder inside the given directory folder.
+Returns the given directory file its contents be it files and/or folder.

-- `folder` - The given folder to get its contents from.
+- `folder` - The specified file path directory of a folder to get its contents from.

 Example:
 > By using a generic loop again, it will return each files or folder within the given directory folder.